-'This evergreen will easily grow into tall and narrow hedges, and only needs pruning once per year, with occasional shaping if necessary,' explain the experts at Instant Hedges (opens in new tab).
+'This evergreen will easily grow into tall and narrow hedges, and only needs pruning once per year, with occasional shaping if necessary,' explain the experts at Instant Hedge.

-It grows well in hardiness zones 6-9, prefers dappled to full shade, but can cope with a range of soil types, so is a versatile choice for establishing a dense hedge quickly.
+It grows well in hardiness zones 6-9.
+It prefers dappled to full shade, but can cope with a range of soil types, so is a versatile choice for establishing a dense hedge quickly.

-For added interest, 'in the spring, the schip laurel produces attractive stalks of aromatic white flowers, and red berries in winter,' explain the Instant Hedges experts.
+For added interest, 'in the spring, the schip laurel produces attractive stalks of aromatic white flowers, and red berries in winter,' the Instant Hedges experts add.

-Low maintenance evergreen photinias are one of the best fast growing shrubs – or can be trimmed to become an attractive fast-growing tree – added to which 'the green foliage turns red in the spring, summer or fall,' explains Jeremy Yamaguchi, CEO of Lawn Love (opens in new tab).
-It is therefore excellent as a shrub for leaf changing color.
+Low-maintenance evergreen photinias are one of the best fast-growing shrubs – or can be trimmed to become an attractive fast-growing tree.
+'The green foliage turns red in the spring, summer or fall,' says Jeremy Yamaguchi, CEO of Lawn Love.
+It is therefore excellent as a shrub for leaf-changing color.

-Quick growing, the evergreen shrub can either be used as a standout feature, to serve a supporting role in your garden, including use as a hedge for privacy or to separate garden areas, or for flower bed ideas.
+It can be used as a standout feature in a flower bed or as a hedge for privacy or to separate garden areas.